mjcampagna/webpack-exploration/README.md

 };
 ````

-This essentially mimics Webpack's default behavior, and we will begin to expand on it.
+As written, this essentially mimics Webpack's default behavior.
+We'll sketch in more of the terrain as we travel forward.
 For details on what's here, see Webpack documentation for [Entry](https://webpack.js.org/concepts/#entry), [Output](https://webpack.js.org/concepts/#output) and [Mode](https://webpack.js.org/concepts/#mode).
 These are core concepts you'll want to understand.

-Because it's 2018 and the JS is all the rage, you probably want to include Babel for the fogey browsers.
+Because it's 2018 and the newer ECMAScript is all the rage, you probably want to include Babel, helpful for teaching the new slang to fogey browsers.

 Install the following with npm.